nautiyaldeepak/demo/README.md

  3. In place of kubernetes manifests, I could have implemented helm-charts.
  4. There can be improvements made on security, by adding securityContext for our pods.
  5. Horizontal Scaling can also be applied on `httpd-server`.
+ 6. In a proper `prod` environment, I would've used proper branches to manage my work.
+Currently I've directly commited my work on `master`.